Skip to content

 Frequently Asked Questions

 Applications are assessed using the shortfall model, which looks at the difference between your income and expenditure.
 When looking at your expenditure, we will consider it against standardised thresholds that depend on your circumstances.
+If this calculation shows that you have a deficit, we will award you this deficit amount, up to the maximum award of £2000.

 Initially, we need to see evidence of your student funding, tenancy agreement/mortgage statements and bank statements for the last 3 months.
 The application form will guide you through the evidence you need to submit.
 We may need to see further evidence of your income and expenditure, and we will notify you of this via email.